Ritesh955/json-log-praser/README.md

 # json-log-praser
 This log parsing util validates json log lines, parses the values and generates unique file extensions to file names map.
+This map is then converted to file extensions to file counts.
+The intermediate json log state could serve another use case.

-A json log line follows the below schema:
+A json log record follows the below schema:

 JSON format:
 ```

 ts: timestamp